-The company recognises the corporate benefits of diversity of its workforce and the Board, and realises the importance of being able to attract, retain and motivate employees from the widest possible pool of available talent.
-In accordance with the Diversity Policy, the Board has established measurable objectives for achieving gender diversity and has conducted an assessment of the objectives and progress in achieving them.
+The company recognises the corporate benefits of diversity in its workforce and Board and realises the importance of being able to attract, retain, and motivate employees from the widest possible pool of available talent.
+In accordance with the Diversity Policy, the Board has established measurable objectives for achieving gender diversity and has assessed the objectives and progress in achieving them.

-Objectives set by the Board for the 2023 financial year, and progress against these objectives are set out in the following table.
+The following table sets out the objectives set by the Board for the 2024 financial year and the progress made towards these objectives.